nawabahmadreshi/documentation/pages/getting-started/creating-links.md

 {% endtab %}
 {% endtabs %}

-Create a `BranchUniversalObject` for the piece of content that you'd like to link to, and define any custom key/value pairs:
+Create a `BranchUniversalObject` for the piece of content that you'd like to link to, defining any custom key/value pairs as `metadata` parameters:

 {% tabs %}
 {% tab objective-c %}